Welcome to McDougall United Church

 United Church Governance

-Our national body is the General Council, headquartered in Toronto, and our Moderator, elected every three years, is the highest official position.
-The four courts of governance are:
+Our national body is the Denominational Council (national), headquartered in Toronto, and our Moderator, elected every three years, is the highest official position.
+The three courts of governance are:

-At the regional level, McDougall United Church belongs to the Alberta and Northwest Conference, and at the local level, to the Edmonton Presbytery.
+At the Regional level, McDougall United Church belongs to the Northern Spirit Region.

 The national office of the United Church of Canada maintains an extensive and informative website.